 • 09-01-2019 •

-Then in 2018, at age 65 after I had written and published KARATE: BENEATH THE SURFACE, I decided to cut back on the hours spent in the business and enter partial retirement.
-To fill my time I took a part time job as an assistant instructor in an Isshinryu Dojo teaching children ages 2.5 – 14 on the Upper East Side of Manhattan that I found on Craigslist.
-I had three years of Isshinryu practice as a kid but the style had been developed by Tatsu Shimabuku in Okinawa 1954, by blending Shorin-Ryu with elements of Goju-Ryu, my current style.
-The kids were mostly from well to do upper middle class families who resided on the Upper East Side.
+Then in 2018, at age 65, after I had written and published KARATE: BENEATH THE SURFACE, I decided to cut back on the hours spent in the business and enter partial retirement.
+To fill my time, I took a part-time job as an assistant instructor in an Isshinryu Dojo teaching children ages 2.5 – 14 on the Upper East Side of Manhattan that I found on Craigslist.
+As a kid I had practiced Isshinryu for three years.
+The style had been developed by Tatsu Shimabuku in Okinawa 1954, by blending Shorin-Ryu with elements of Goju-Ryu, my current style.
+The kids were mostly from well to do upper-middle-class families who resided on the Upper East Side.
 I taught three days a week in the afternoons.

-After a year of this I cut back further from the business and had two more free days on my hands so I once again did a job search for Martial Arts Instructors and found one that looked challenging; teaching under-privileged teens in an inner-city, under-served Middle School in Flatbush, Brooklyn.
-Flatbush is not the safest place in New York City It is known for gang activity and crime.
-It was a far cry from the cushy Upper East Side Dojo with its “privileged” clientele.
+After a year of this, I cut back further from the business and had two more free days on my hands.
+So I once again did a job search for Martial Arts Instructors and found one that looked challenging, teaching under-privileged teens in an inner-city, under-served Middle School in Flatbush, Brooklyn.
+Flatbush is not the safest place in New York City.
+It is known for gang activity and crime and is a far cry from the cushy Upper East Side Dojo with its “privileged” clientele.